International Adoption Guide vs. Agency Information: Why Independent Research Matters

 What Agencies Do Well

-This comparison isn't meant to push families away from agencies — you will need one to complete an international adoption.
-Hague Convention compliance requires that you work with an accredited adoption service provider.
+This comparison isn't meant to push families away from agencies — you will generally need an accredited primary provider to complete an international adoption.
+Hague cases require a Hague-accredited adoption service provider, and almost all non-Hague cases use a Hague-accredited primary provider under the Universal Accreditation Act.
 Agencies with strong in-country relationships in Colombia, India, or Bulgaria have operational knowledge that no independent guide can fully replicate.
 They know which specific judges are favorable, which in-country coordinators are reliable, which orphanages communicate well with foreign families.

 The question isn't whether to use an agency.
 It's whether to evaluate agencies using only the information the agencies themselves provide.